marnixkoops/hyperscale/README.md

 `turboquery` solves the main challenge in real world recommender systems: querying recommendations fast at scale.

-When the number of items is large, scoring and ranking all of them is infeasible. `turboquery` implements algorithms to leverage fast Approximate Nearest Neighbors (ANN) in high-dimensional space for similarity and maximum inner-product search (recommendation).
-This approach can produce sub 50 µs response-times across millions of items.
+When the number of items is large, scoring and ranking all of them is infeasible. `turboquery` implements algorithms to leverage fast Approximate Nearest Neighbors (ANN) in high-dimensional space for similarity search and maximum inner-product search (recommendation).
+This method can produce microsecond response-times across millions of items.

+Vector models are widely used across fields: NLP, recommender systems, computer vision, and more.
 `turboquery` can be used in synergy with any (embedding) vector-based machine learning model.
 For example, to quickly find the most similar embeddings learned by a Neural Network or to generate recommendations for users based on any type of Matrix Factorization model.

 ## ✨ Install